octobanana/stig/README.md

 1-5/81 results | 1/17 pages | 9/10 limit
 ```

+### Terminal Compatibility
+A terminal emulator that supports __ansi escape codes__ and __true color__
+is required when colored output is enabled.
+The majority of the popular terminal emulators should support both.
+While having the colored output enabled provides the best experience,
+it can be adjusted using the `--color` option,
+taking either `on`, `off`, or `auto` as inputs, with auto being the default value.

 ### GitHub Token
 By default, the GitHub API allows up to __10__ search queries per minute.
 To extend the limit to __30__ search queries per minute, you can pass a GitHub token with the `--token` option.